Security Threat Model & Mitigations

 Mitigation:

-- Differential privacy fundamentally prevents this (δ = 1e-6)
+- Differential privacy is designed to fundamentally prevent this (target δ = 1e-6)

 - Model checkpoints versioned, old versions retired